VET Student Loans

 The Administration date is the date that you should have completed and submitted your electronic Commonwealth Assistance Form (eCAF ) by.
 This will allow TasTAFE to issue VET Student Loan fee notices as per Commonwealth requirements at least 14 days prior to the census date.
 The administration date for a unit of study is available in the 2020 fee schedule.

 The census date represents the last date that a student seeking to withdraw from a unit of study must has to complete and submit the TasTAFE withdrawal form if they do not wish to incur a debt.
 The census date also represents the date that tuition fees are due and VET Student Loan debts become liable.

 Certain Diplomas, Advanced Diplomas, Graduate Certificates and Graduate Diplomas are eligible for VET Student Loans that are linked to industry needs and employment outcomes.

 If you wish to access a loan to study a higher level VET course you will need to select one of the eligible courses listed in the 2020 fee schedule (PDF).

 Repaying the loan is required when your income reaches the repayment threshold.
-The threshold can be found at www.studyassist.gov.au.
-The maximum loan amount you can borrow from the Australian Government is $99,389 in 2016 for all HELP courses including higher education courses.
+The threshold can be found at the Government study assist website.
+The maximum loan amount you can borrow from the Australian Government is $106,319 in 2020 for all HELP courses including higher education courses.

 You will be required to demonstrate you are progressing throughout your course.
-From 1 July 2017, you will be required to log in online and acknowledge that you accept the loan you will receive for the course.
+From 1 July 2017, you are required to log in online and acknowledge that you accept the loan you will receive for the course.